RobertGollagher/Freeputer/README.md

 This is a major advantage of Freeputer as a reliable platform for running software and of Freelang as a reliable language for writing software.
 This safety is fundamental to the whole concept of Freeputer and is built into the FVM instruction set.

-For example, adding two signed integers in C can result in undefined behaviour (because in C the behaviour upon signed integer overflow is undefined).
+For example, adding two signed integers in C can result in undefined behaviour (because in C the behaviour upon signed integer overflow is *undefined*).
 Instead of allowing undefined internal behaviour, Freeputer stops.
 That is, the FVM automatically traps any situation (such as integer overflow) that would otherwise result in undefined internal behaviour; the FVM never allows undefined internal behaviour.
 An FVM instance can be configured to do one of three things when a trap occurs: halt, reboot or reset.
 In contrast, traps never occur as a result of I/O errors; instead, an I/O operation branches upon whatever the I/O device deems to be an error.

+Freeputer is also free of *unexpected* internal behaviour.
+That is, its behaviour is always as would intuitively be expected in ordinary mathematics, otherwise it traps.
+For example, adding 1 to the `int` 2147483647 in Java gives the result -2147483648; although this behaviour is *defined* it is intuitively *unexpected* and therefore is an insidious source of bugs (mainly because programmers often do not determine whether addition would cause or has caused such overflow.)
+Adding 1 to 2147483647 in Freeputer (by using the `+` operator, representing the `ADD` instruction) always results in trapMathOverflow at runtime and therefore causes the execution of your program to stop rather than allowing program execution to continue after such an insidious, silent error.
+Of course, you could write a bignum library to perform arithmetic on larger numbers.

 ### Freely extensible